fireundubh/playwithfire/pyro.md

 #### Importing scripts

-When a GitHub URL is used as an `Import` path, Pyro will download the respective files and use the download location as the import path.
+When a GitHub or public Bitbucket Cloud URL is used as an `Import` path, Pyro will download the respective files and use the download location as the import path.

 For example: